vercel/next.js/docs/api-reference/next/image.md

 ### lazyBoundary

-This property serves to grow or shrink each side of the root element's bounding box before computing intersections.
-The values can be percentages.
+A string (with similar syntax to the margin property) that acts as the bounding box used to detect the intersection of the viewport with the image and trigger lazy [loading](#loading).
 Defaults to `"200px"`.

 [Learn more](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver/rootMargin)